reflectoring/reflectoring.github.io/content/blog/2022/2022-10-25-getting-started-with-spring-security.md

 ````

 In order to write a custom filter, we will create a class `CustomHeaderValidatorFilter` that extends a special filter `OncePerRequestFilter` created for this purpose.
-This makes sure that our filter gets invoked only once for every request.
+This makes sure that **our filter gets invoked only once for every request**.

 ````java
 public class CustomHeaderValidatorFilter extends OncePerRequestFilter {